 If you are getting remarried: Dad walked with you once, and he is willing to support you again.
 If you would like him to escort you down the aisle, then go for it!
 There’s nothing that says you can’t walk with him just because you haven’t been living under his roof for fifteen years.
 Enjoy this special moment with Dad.
 However, if you’ve grown apart from your parents, you’re also allowed to consider your options.
 If you have a son who’s old enough and mature, ask him if he would like to participate in your new marriage in this way.
 Either way, make sure that you and the person you’re walking with feels comfortable and proud to be walking down the wedding aisle arm-in-arm.

 If you want to walk alone: You’ve been on your own for a long time, and there are no family members who you feel comfortable asking.
 Also, as an independent bride, you worry that leaning on someone else’ arm as you walk down the aisle shows you’re not self-sufficient.
 We’re all about beautiful brides with spirit.
-By carrying yourself to your groom, you certainly can symbolize your independence as a woman as well as your choice, not anyone else’s decision, to join with your groom in marriage.
+By carrying yourself to your fiance, you certainly can symbolize your independence as a woman as well as your choice, not anyone else’s decision, to join with your partner in marriage.
 However, we recommend walking down the aisle with someone not because we doubt what you’re made of.
 Rather, we know how special it is to have someone with you to share those moments and morally support you as you enter a new stage of life.
 If you’re walking alone, consider your motives, your family’s wishes, and your happiness with this decision.
 If you’re walking alone to dodge family drama, then consider compromises and ultimately choose what makes you feel the most happy and supported on your wedding day.
 However, if you’re confident about going solo and you can gather all the support you need by looking to the end of the aisle where your groom awaits, then step out and strut down that aisle on your own to your future husband.
 From that moment forward, you’ll never have to walk alone again.

 How to Choose: Final Thoughts